djtmk1/djtmk1/README.md

 # Hi, I'm Djtmk 👋

 Java Developer | Database Enthusiast | IT Certified Pro
 Welcome to my GitHub!
 I'm the founder of [BusyBee Development](https://github.com/BusyBee-Development), where I craft plugins and tools with Java.
 With a degree in IT and certifications in Microsoft, CompTIA A+, and CompTIA Security +.
 I love building efficient, user-friendly solutions.
 Currently diving deep into databases and plugin development!
-Also working on a few projects that I am excited about and the implamentation of AI with staff plugins.
+Also working on a few projects that I am excited about and the implamentation of AI.

 ## 🚀 What I'm Working On

 - Leading **[BusyBee Development](https://github.com/BusyBee-Development)**, where I create tools to enhance gaming experiences.
 - Freelancer at **[Rollerite](https://discord.gg/rollerite)**, where I work with clients and make plugins as a freelancer.
+- **[ClearLaggEnhanced](https://github.com/BusyBee-Development/ClearLaggEnhanced)**: ClearLag is a powerful and efficient lag reduction plugin for Minecraft servers, now updated to support versions 1.20 - 1.21.8.
 - **[SquizleCrates](https://modrinth.com/plugin/sqizlecrates)**: A fun Minecraft plugin that adds customizable crates for server owners, packed with rewards and surprises! 📦
 - **[InfiniteBuckets](https://modrinth.com/plugin/infinitebuckets)**: A utility plugin for Minecraft servers, making water and lava buckets endlessly reusable. 🪣
-- **[ClearLaggEnhanced](https://github.com/BusyBee-Development/ClearLaggEnhanced)**: ClearLag is a powerful and efficient lag reduction plugin for Minecraft servers, now updated to support versions 1.8 through 1.21.5
+- **[BeeAuction](https://modrinth.com/plugin/beeauction)**: A powerful and flexible auction plugin for Minecraft servers.
-- As well as a few things that is not public info at this time but will soon be.

 ## 🛠️ Skills & Tools